Rimac Nevera: Performance

-On 15 November 2022, Rimac released two videos showing the car reaching 256 mph on the Automotive Testing Papenburg track in Germany, leading to media outlets calling it the 'fastest electric car in the world'.
+On 15 November 2022, Rimac released two videos showing the car reaching 256 mph on the Automotive Testing Papenburg track in Germany, leading to media outlets calling it the "fastest electric car in the world".

+Rimac announced on May 17, 2023, that the Nevera set 23 performance records in a single day, including 0–60 mph in 1.74 s, 0–100 km/h in 1.82 s, 1/4 mile in 8.25 s, and 0–400–0 km/h in 29.93 s.

+On 17 July 2023, it set the record for the fastest production EV car at the Goodwood Festival of Speed, clocking at 49.32 seconds.

+On 18 August 2023, it set the record for the fastest production EV car at the Nürburgring, at 7:05.298 minutes, driven by Croatian driver Martin Kodrić.

 Features and specifications

-While also advertising a maximum range of 402 miles on the NEDC cycle, and 490 km on the WLTP cycle, the car is also claimed to be able to complete two consecutive laps of the Nürburgring with a negligible drop in performance.
+While also advertising a maximum range of 402 miles on the NEDC test cycle, and 490 km on the WLTP driving cycle, the car is also claimed to be able to complete two consecutive laps of the Nürburgring with a negligible drop in performance.
 Rimac claims the car was designed to be very durable and could be driven hard.
-In addition to this, the car is technologically capable of Level 4 of autonomous driving with full advanced driver-assistance system (ADAS).
+In addition to this, the car has sensors needed for SAE Level 4 of autonomous driving (for when an upgrade has been developed enable them) with full advanced driver-assistance system (ADAS).
 If connected to a fast charger, it can be recharged to 80% in less than 30 minutes.
 The car features an entirely new design and does away with the conventional doors, now incorporating butterfly doors instead.
-It also has a fire extinguisher in the back held in by a leather strap embossed with the words "In case of hill climb, extinguish fire", a reference to The Grand Tour host Richard Hammond who crashed a Concept One during a hill climb, causing it to catch on fire.
+It also has a fire extinguisher in the back held in by a leather strap embossed with the words "In case of hill climb, extinguish fire", a reference to The Grand Tour host Richard Hammond who crashed a Concept One during a hill climb, causing it to catch on fire; Hammond survived the crash with a broken leg.

 Reception

 Jonathan Lopez of Top Speed magazine acclaimed the Nevera stating that "it is an absolute game changer, and not just in the EV segment.
-Between the onboard tech and mind-boggling performance specs, this machine has the goods to take on the best of the best".
+Between the onboard tech and mind-boggling performance specs, this machine has the goods to take on the best of the best."

 Tom Ford of Top Gear tested the early prototype in March 2020.
 He praised the "punch out" in the corners despite the weight of the car, as well as giving plenty of feedback, concluding that "it tastes good raw, even without the torque-vectoring wizardry. ...
-But with a base car that shows this level of promise, and a company that focuses on fun rather than figures, this bodes well".
+But with a base car that shows this level of promise, and a company that focuses on fun rather than figures, this bodes well."

 Vlad Savov of The Verge criticized its looks by describing them as "anonymous and unexciting", and describing them as less flamboyant than that of Lamborghini Huracán, but admitted that the car is "more forgiving and accommodating than most other hypercars", but also stated that the readouts on the infotainment were too distracting.